-Search engine optimization that used content marketing used to be simple.
+Search engine optimization through content marketing used to be simple.

 The problem is; those days are done.

-If you have been bleeding traffic from your website over the last few years, chances are the root cause of your problems is your content.
+If your website has been bleeding traffic over the last few years, chances are the root cause of your problem is content.

-Google has been tightening the screws, with the goal of only showing 1 page per domain for each keyword.
+Google has been tightening the screws, with the goal of only showing 1 page per website for each keyword.
 Along with this, competition is getting tougher in almost every niche.

-Three short-form articles all discussing the same topic is not putting your best foot forward.
+Three short articles all discussing the same topic is not putting your best foot forward.

-The simplest way to describe keyword mapping is to assign a keyword or keywords to each page on your website.
+The simplest way to describe keyword mapping is ‘assigning a keyword or keywords to each page on your website’.

 Each keyword should only be mapped to 1 page or blog post.

-In times long past, SEO gurus recommended “1 page per keyword”.
-A lot of people went off and produced shallow blog posts that each targeted a single long tail keyword.
+In days long past, SEO gurus recommended “1 page per keyword”.
+A lot of people went off and produced thousands of shallow blog posts that each targeted a single long tail keyword.
 For example:

 But if you look at those keywords, they all essentially cover the same topic.
 If you were searching for one of those keywords, wouldn’t you expect to find a page or article that covered all of those topics?